TablonautiX/GeoJSON/README.md

-# Germany GeoJSON
+# GeoJSON
-A variety of different geo shapes as GeoJSON from germany
+A variety of different geo shapes as GeoJSON

 ## germany/PLZ
 Original source from http://www.arnulf.us/PLZ/